Cleaning & Repacking Trailer Wheel Bearings

 This is a messy job, but it is possible for you to do it yourself.
-In order to remove the wheel bearings, clean them and repack them, you will need to ensure the vehicle is raised and that you have room to work.
+In order to remove the trail wheel bearings, clean them and repack them, you will need to ensure the trailer is raised and that you have room to work.

 Many manufacturers recommend this as part of your yearly maintenance to your trailer, if it is getting regular use or every 20,000 km.
 There are some items you will need to help you do this yourself:

 Step 1: Remove the Wheel

 Remove the lug nuts and the wheel, and make sure that the trailer is supported with jack stands and that the opposite wheel is blocked.